Kannagi/AltairX/README.md

 <img src="die.png?raw=true" alt="CPU" width="256" height="256">

 # Altair GPU

 Altair for GPU shares many points in common with the CPU version, it is a simplified version oriented parallel computing and rendering.

-So Altair G1 is a VLIW command processor.
+So Altair G1 is a VLIW in order processor.
 It has the same L1 cache count.
 It has 32MB eDRAM memory for textures.
 A 128 KB SRAM for texture indexes (to manage palettes or VQ).